 The way you can implement this for your device is as follows.

 - Purchase a Skype Number.
 This is a number that, when called, rings your Skype account, regardless of which device the Skype application is open on.
 There are a number of features and ways this can be used, such as purchasing a Skype number in each country from where you expect to receive lots of calls, reducing costs for your callers.
-For now, we are going to concentrate on how to use this to replace your mobile phone when using our data SIM card.
-A Skype Number costs either $18 for 3 months or $60 for 12 months.

-- Set the Caller ID of your Skype account to be your mobile phone number.
+- Set the Caller ID of your Skype account to be your domestic mobile phone number.
 This is so that any calls you make from Skype will appear to come from your mobile phone number.
 Skype takes up to 24 hours to complete the verification of this, by sending an SMS to the mobile phone number you entered, so don't leave this till the last minute before traveling.

 - Set up Call Forwarding on your mobile phone so that it forwards to your Skype Number.
 Now, anyone calling your mobile phone number will be forwarded to your Skype number.
 If you can't answer for any reason, the call will be directed to your Skype voicemail, which was activated automatically when you purchased your Skype Number.